Feuerland (ship): ARA Penelope

 After evacuating more children from Darwin to Port Howard, Penelope remained moored at Speedwell Island, the usual area of operations for the sheep-carrier sailboat.
 In that location she was spotted on 7 May by ARA Bahía Buen Suceso, which was conducting a visual and radar surveillance mission while heading to Adventure Sound from Fox Bay.
 After the report was confirmed by the armed coaster ARA Monsunen, Penelope was seized by a platoon of Argentine naval commandos who were flown in by helicopter some hours later.
 The commandos searched the ship and confiscated a box with 5,000 rounds of small-arms ammunition intended for a landowner at Lively island.
-An Argentine prize crew, led by Lieutenant Horacio González-Llanos, took care of the vessel the following day.
+An Argentine Navy's prize crew, led by Lieutenant Horacio González-Llanos, took care of the vessel the following day.
 Ferguson and the chief engineer were retained by the Argentine Navy for a week in order to instruct the new personnel on the ship's operation.
 The other three former crewmembers were airlifted to Port Stanley.
 Aside from the seven-man new crew's FN FAL rifles, the small vessel, now under Argentine control, was unarmed.

 One Argentine crewmember, naval conscript Roberto Herrscher, who was incorporated partly due to his English proficiency, later wrote a chronicle of his days on board ARA Penelope.
 During that time, Penelope participated in the search for survivors of ARA Isla de los Estados, sunk by the frigate HMS Alacrity off Swan Island on 11 May.
 Ferguson and the engineer were landed at Egg Harbour on 13 May.
 The next day, while at anchor at Fox Bay, Penelope was lightly damaged in the course of the attack of a package of Harriers.
 On 19 May the ketch headed to Port King in order to offload cargo from the Argentine merchant ship Río Carcarañá. at anchor and disabled as a consequence of an air strike.
 On the night of 22 to 23 May Penelope transported Argentine Army commandos on a reconnaissance mission to Carcass Bay.
 On the night of 26 May, while Penelope was at anchor, awaiting to load supplies from ARA Bahía Buen Suceso, Argentine positions and the pier at Fox Bay were shelled by HMS Plymouth.
 The naval gunfire was directed by a Special Boat Service (SBS) team.
 Herrscher states that the small sailboat was violently rocked by the blasts, which shattered the cabin windows, and that he had a narrow escape when one splinter pierced a fuel tank just a few inches from where he was laying face down.
 On shore, an Argentine naval conscript (from ARA Bahía Buen Suceso) died from the accidental discharge of another serviceman's rifle while taking cover.
 The loading of supplies, consisting of 30 fuel drums, concluded by the end of May.
 Penelope and her cargo reached Port Stanley on 2 June, when she had been presumed lost from some time.
 The finding of diesel fuel in a cove allowed the small vessel to complete her trip.